-- Any bruising to a pre-crawling or pre-walking baby - Bruising in or around the mouth, particularly in small babies which may indicate force feeding - Two simultaneous bruised eyes, without bruising to the forehead, (rarely accidental, though a single bruised eye can be accidental or abusive) - Repeated or multiple bruising on the head or on sites unlikely to be injured accidentally - Variation in colour possibly indicating injuries caused at different times - The outline of an object used e.g. belt marks, handprints or a hairbrush - Bruising or tears around, or behind, the earlobe/s indicating injury by pulling or twisting - Bruising around the face - Grasp marks on small children - Bruising on the arms, buttocks and thighs may be an indicator of sexual abuse
+- Any bruising to a pre-crawling or pre-walking baby - Bruising in or around the mouth, particularly in small babies which may indicate force feeding - Two simultaneous bruised eyes, without bruising to the forehead, (rarely accidental, though a single bruised eye can be accidental or abusive) - Repeated or multiple bruising on the head or on sites unlikely to be injured accidentally - Variation in colour possibly indicating injuries caused at different times - The outline of an object used e.g. belt marks, handprints or a hairbrush - Bruising or tears around, or behind, the earlobe/s indicating injury by pulling or twisting

+- Bruising around the face

+- Grasp marks on small children

+- Bruising on the arms, buttocks and thighs may be an indicator of sexual abuse

-Mongolian Blue Spot: Bruising in non-mobile children is rare and may indicate abuse or neglect.
-Birth marks, especially Mongolian Blue Spots, can mimic bruising.
-Mongolian Blue Spot can be identified (see below), however if in any doubt as to the cause of the bruise refer to local authority guidance and consultation.
+Congenital Dermal Melanocytosis (formally known as Mongolian Blue Spot): Bruising in non-mobile children is rare and may indicate abuse or neglect.
+Birth marks, especially Congenital Dermal Melanocytosis, can mimic bruising.
+Congenital Dermal Melanocytosis can be identified (see below), however if in any doubt as to the cause of the bruise refer to local authority guidance and consultation.